dfe-analytical-services/ees-data-screener/README.md

 # **EES-Data-Screener**
-This is an R project developed to be used to test data and metadata files against the standards required for statistical publications from the Deparment for Education, and for use on it's new dissemination platform - Explore Education Statistics.
+This is an R project developed to test underlying data and metadata files against the standards required for statistical publications from the Deparment for Education, and for use on it's new dissemination platform - Explore Education Statistics.

 This will not QA the content of your data, instead it will assess the structure and formatting that is required in the [new data standards](https://teams.microsoft.com/l/channel/19%3A1bdf09280fd94df09f0d42e19cb251fb%40thread.skype/tab%3A%3A638782f8-c3cf-423f-b63c-2e5709c64b9b?groupId=679b2376-8c8c-4062-a1c9-0744ce5ac88f&tenantId=fad277c9-c60a-4da1-b5f3-b3b8b34a82f9).